SAP/vs-code-extension-for-project-credential-digger/README.md

 -   Triggers the scan when opening/saving a file
 -   Forces a scan of a file via the command `Credential Digger: Scan`
 -   Highlights the findings in the code and displays them in the `Problems` panel as warnings
+-   Proposes three "quick fix" functionalities to address the secrets found in the code:

+    -   <u>Quick Fix 1:</u> **Remove Secret** - Instantly remove the secret from your code, making cleanup tasks and revision simpler.
+    -   <u>Quick Fix 2:</u> **Create Environment Variable** - With this feature, you can effortlessly store found secrets in a dedicated file and set up dependencies.
+This will be done automatically if your coding language is amongst Python, PHP, JavaScript, C#, or Java Maven.
+If your language is outside these five, you will receive AI-assisted advice to guide your manual setup.
+    -   <u>Quick Fix 3:</u> **Secret Storage Options** - This feature provides three secret storage options, namely, BTP Secret Store, AWS Secret Manager, and Vault.

+        -   For BTP Secret Store, the documentation is written mostly by us with a portion that is AI-generated.
+        -   For AWS Secret Manager and Vault, the entire set of instructions is AI-generated to provide a comprehensive, dynamic and user-specific guide for securely storing secrets and integrating them into your project.

+        (To fully benefit from the <u>AI functionality</u>, you need to configure some settings.
+Go to 'Configuration' section to have more information.)

+These features aim to streamline your coding workflow, making it more efficient and secure.

 ## Requirements